A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Large-scale fading

 \section{Large-scale fading}

-To estimate large-scale fading, the distance-dependent path gain in \eqref{eq:path-gain} is subtracted from the average power gain \eqref{eq:avg-rx-pwr}, i.e. $\bar{\bm{P}} - \mathbf{PG}\left(\bm{d}\right)$.
-A moving average window with a length of approximately $10\lambda$ is applied to estimate large-scale fading~\cite{Molisch2012}.
-The resulting distribution of the large-scale fading follows a log-normal distribution and the empirical \gls{cdf} of the estimated large-scale fading with the corresponding fitted distributions are shown in Fig.~\ref{fig:large-scale-cdf}, for both the \gls{los} and \gls{olos} data sets.
-The means for the two distributions are not exactly zero, but close enough such that for model simplicity, they are assumed to be zero with their respective variances.
-The mean and standard deviation for the \gls{los} data set is 0.27 and 2.13, respectively, and the corresponding values are 0.08 and 3.25 for the \gls{olos} data set.
-As expected, the variations for the \gls{olos} case is slightly larger.
+To estimate large-scale fading, the model of the distance-dependent path gain in \eqref{eq:path-gain} is subtracted from the measured average power gain \eqref{eq:avg-rx-pwr}, i.e. $\bar{\bm{P}} - \mathbf{PG}\left(\bm{D}\right)$ where $\bm{D}$ is the measured distance in \eqref{eq:distance-matrix}.
+Then, a moving average window with a length of approximately $10\lambda$ is applied to estimate large-scale fading~\cite{Molisch2012}.
+The resulting distribution of the large-scale fading follows a log-normal distribution and the \gls{ecdf} of the estimated large-scale fading with the corresponding fitted distributions are shown in Fig.~\ref{fig:large-scale-cdf}, for both the \gls{los} and \gls{olos} datasets.
+The means for the two distributions are sufficiently close to zero that they are assumed to be zero with their respective variances.
+The mean and standard deviation for the \gls{los} dataset is \SI{0.27}{\dB} and \SI{2.13}{\dB}, respectively, and the corresponding values are \SI{0.08}{\dB} and \SI{3.25}{\dB} for the \gls{olos} dataset.
+As expected, the variation for the \gls{olos} case is slightly larger.